-- Look at the column (a) labeled "number of dependents" and find the number of dependents you are claiming on Form 140A, page 1, boxes 10a and 10b. - Find the maximum income [in column (b)] for the number of dependents you are claiming. - Compare that income [the amount in column (b)] with the income listed in Step 1.
+- Look at the column (a) labeled "number of dependents" and find the number of dependents you are claiming on Form 140A, page 1, boxes 10a and 10b, and claiming as a qualified parent/grandparent in box 11a, provided that person(s) qualifies as a dependent for federal purposes - Find the maximum income [in column (b)] for the number of dependents you are claiming. - Compare that income [the amount in column (b)] with the income listed in Step 1.